Lawmakers explore financial barriers for those with disabilities, long COVID

 “Employment opportunities, entrepreneurship, affordable and accessible housing and beyond,” Beatty said.

-Health and Human Services says COVID has led to impairment that can sometimes make it difficult to work.
+Health and Human Services say COVID has led to impairment that can sometimes make it difficult to work.

 Pressley wants to remove the financial barriers she says her own constituents are facing because of long COVID.